 Entry to 2km-wide RPZs around the water reservoirs is currently prohibited as a precautionary measure intended to protect against perceived risks to drinking water quality.

-Traditional backpacking involving overnight stays in the outer catchments beyond the RPZs and away from the Bibbulmun Track has also been banned under Department of Water (DoW) policies since 2003.
+Traditional backpacking involving overnight stays in the outer catchments beyond the RPZs and away from the Bibbulmun Track has also been banned under Government Department (formerly DoW, and now DWER) policies since 2003.

 DoW plans published in 2007 also in effect intended to bar day bushwalking from the entire outer catchments except along the Bibbulmun Track and other unspecified ‘designated’ tracks.
 The outer catchments extend far beyond the limits of the RPZs, across most of the northern 4500 sq km of forested area of the region.
 Such a proposed ban if implemented would have been the death knell for traditional (partly cross-country) bushwalking in the Perth region.

 A future for traditional bushwalking?

 DWER’s “Operational Policy 13: Recreation within public drinking water source areas on Crown land” is to be reviewed again in 2024.
 Existing and aspiring bushwalkers, bushwalking clubs and all others interested in the continuation of traditional bushwalking need to be vigilant.
 There can be no net cost benefit to the State of lower cost pure, sterile water if it comes at the high cost of a generally unfit and unhealthy community lacking access to sufficient and enjoyable recreational activities.
 Bushwalking has long been a popular, healthy and compatible recreational activity in our parks and state forests in the Perth region; It must continue to be recognised as a legitimate activity into the future.